fusioncharts/dev_centre_docs/getting-started/vue/install-using-vuejs.md

 **Load other map definition files**

-You can use rest of the map files other than the **World Map** and the **Map of USA** that are shipped with the `fusioncharts` package.
-To do so, install `fusionmaps` package which contains all the map definition files as shown below:
+You can use the remaining map files, other than the **World Map** and the **Map of USA** that are shipped with the `fusioncharts` package.
+To do this, install the `fusionmaps` package which containing all the map definition files, as shown below:

-**Install `fusionmaps` package**
+**Install the `fusionmaps` package**

 ```Shell
 $ npm install fusionmaps
 ```

-Once the fusionmaps package is installed you will find all the map definition files in `fusionmaps/maps/es` folder.
+Once the `fusionmaps` package is installed you will find all the map definition files in `fusionmaps/maps/es` folder.

 > The `fusionmaps` package is dependent on the `fusioncharts` package.
-Therefore, to use fusionmaps, it is necessary to first include `fusioncharts` in your project and the map renderer as shown below:
+Therefore, to use FusionMaps, it is necessary to first include `fusioncharts` and the map renderer as shown below:

 ```JavaScript
 import FusionCharts from 'fusioncharts/core'